-What are the tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team Regular physical access audits for new and altered buildings.
-Develop Annual Physical Access Plans across the Te Pūkenga network.
-Commit funds to improve physical access; in partnership with disabled ākonga/disability support kaimahi.
+- 1. Regular physical access audits for new and altered buildings.
+Target date: 2023/25 - 2.
+Develop Annual Physical Access Plans across the Te Pūkenga network. - 3.
+Commit funds to improve physical access; in partnership with disabled ākonga/disability support kaimahi. - 4.
 Determine whether the funding required to complete this work is sufficient and whether further advocacy is needed with TEC and other funders.

-2023/25 Lead Team Capital Assets (Facilities) and Capital Asset Management Strategy (CAMS).
-Support Teams: Finance.
-LJ&E (Learner Insights and Evaluation).
-To be confirmed
+Capital Assets (Facilities) and Capital Asset Management Strategy (CAMS).

+Finance.

+LJ&E (Learner Insights and Evaluation): to be confirmed

-- 1. % of subsidiaries with Annual Physical Access Plans where they have: - Committed funds - Partnered with disabled ākonga and disability support staff (kaimahi). - 2.
-No. of physical access audits of new and altered buildings and physical access routes. - 3.
+- 1. Percentage of subsidiaries with Annual Physical Access Plans where they have: - Committed funds - Partnered with disabled akonga and disability support staff (kaimahi). - 2.
+Number of physical access audits of new and altered buildings and physical access routes. - 3.
 Te Pūkenga decides whether more funding is required to complete this work and if further advocacy is required.